-Meghan Markle is set to become an official member of the royal family, which means that the Suits alum’s entire life is about to change in a major way.
-In addition to being thrust into the spotlight in a way that she never has before, Markle will also have to deal with the headache of being a U.S. citizen and all of the tax issues that come with marrying a U.K. citizen.
+Meghan Markle is an official member of the royal family, which means that the Suits alum’s entire life is about to change in a major way.
+In addition to being thrust into the spotlight in a way that she never has before, Markle will also have to deal with the headache of being a U.S. citizen and all of the tax issues that come with being married to a U.K. citizen.

-Though the philanthropist and actress is fabulously wealthy on her own, her marriage to Prince Harry will put her into an even higher tax bracket.
+Though the philanthropist and actress is fabulously wealthy on her own, her marriage to Prince Harry puts her into an even higher tax bracket.
 With a potential royal allowance at her disposal, Markle and any future children that she might have will never have to worry about money again.
-You’ll be stunned by the amount of money Markle might get as a royal.
+You’ll be stunned by the amount of money Markle might get as a royal (page 6), and how much she can have in assets without it becoming public (page 9).

 An independent wealthy woman